jeffpar/pcjs.v1/blog/2014/09/30/README.md

 - “throw” of exception caught locally

 I acknowledge those those features can introduce bugs if you're not careful, so I make sure I'm careful.
-I don't subscribe to the dogmatic approach that others (eg, the author of JSHint) take about so-called "risky" features.
+I don't subscribe to the dogmatic approach that others (eg, the author of JSLint) take about so-called "risky" features.
 I agree that it's always a good idea to walk to the crosswalk before crossing a street, but I don't agree that it's *never* a good idea to cross in the middle sometimes, too.